-Each year, HELP partners with school districts across Canada to deliver the MDI survey.
+Each year, HELP partners with school systems across Canada to deliver the MDI survey.

-Participating school districts receive training from HELP to administer the MDI for students in Grade 4 and Grade 7 in one or more of their schools.
+Participating school systems receive training from HELP to administer the MDI for students in Grades 4 through 8 in one or more of their schools.
 The MDI is offered annually over a 4-6 week period, and takes 30 to 90 minutes of students’ time to complete, depending on the grade and reading level.

-Students complete the MDI via an online, password-protected form consisting of 77 (for Grade 4) or 101 (for Grade 7) questions designed to measure the five dimensions of well-being.
+Students complete the MDI via an online, password-protected form consisting of 77 (for Grades 4 and 5) or 101 (for Grades 6, 7, and 8) questions designed to measure the five dimensions of well-being.
 The survey is completely voluntary; parents/guardians and students themselves can opt-out at any time—even during the survey.